jessepav/lacygoill-wiki-backup/shell/bash.md

    Pathname Expansion
        After word splitting, unless the -f option has been set, bash scans each word for the characters *, ?, and [.
-       If one of these characters appears, then the word is regarded as a pattern, and replaced with  an  alphabeti‐ cally  sorted  list of filenames matching the pattern (see Pattern Matching below).
+       If one of these characters appears, then the word is regarded as a pattern, and replaced by  an  alphabeti‐ cally  sorted  list of filenames matching the pattern (see Pattern Matching below).
 If no matching filenames are found, and the shell option nullglob is not enabled, the word is left unchanged.
 If the nullglob  option is  set,  and no matches are found, the word is removed.
 If the failglob shell option is set, and no matches